IrynaVitkovych/pandas_challenge/README.md

 Conducting a financial analysis for each school can provide deeper insights into how budgets are allocated and spent.
 We can provide a comprehensive understanding of how each school utilizes its budget and whether there is a correlation between spending patterns and academic performance.
 This information will be valuable for making informed resource allocation and budget optimization decisions.

+While working on this module, I used Google, Xpert Learning Assistant, Chat GPT, and tutor sessions, which helped me build and run the code.